 August in Canada, like July, offers many outdoor music and cultural events and festivals across the country.
-The weather is hot and muggy in the east, but the heat and humidity eases up as you travel west.
+The weather is hot and muggy in the east, but the heat and humidity ease up as you travel west.
 Vancouver is comfortable and rarely scorching in August.
-August continues to be a popular travel period as people squeeze in vacations before the start up of school.
+August continues to be a popular travel period as people squeeze in vacations before school starts up again.

 Read the August Weather & Event Guide.Continue to 9 of 12 below.